Electrical Engineering

 What you could do

-Core Subjects: Mathematics, Physics
+Core Subjects: Mathematics, Physics, Further Mathematics

-Helpful Subjects: Computing, Electronics, Design & Technology
+Helpful Subjects: Computing, Design & Technology, Chemistry

 Higher Education: